Foreclosure filings drop as officials raise questions over process

 January was also the third straight month in which the number of foreclosure filings fell under 300,000.
 The trend comes after filings reached above 300,000 for 20 straight months, according to a report released Thursday by Irvine, Calif.-based RealtyTrac.

 On a month-to-month basis, foreclosure activity nationwide inched up 1 percent from December to January.

-Much of the slowdown is likely only temporary, a sign that lenders "have become bogged down in reviewing procedures, resubmitting paperwork and formulating legal arguments related to accusations of improper foreclosure processing," James J. Saccacio, chief executive officer of RealtyTrac, explained in a statement.
+Much of the slowdown is likely only temporary, a sign that lenders "have become bogged down in reviewing procedures, resubmitting paperwork and formulating legal arguments related to accusations of improper foreclosure processing," James J. Saccacio, chief executive of RealtyTrac, explained in a statement.

 The number of foreclosure filings began to drop last fall after large mortgage servicers such as Bank of America, J.P.
 Morgan Chase and Ally put some foreclosures on hold after admitting that some of them had been improperly prepared.

 The companies said that some employees had become robo-signers, signing off on foreclosures without properly reviewing the underlying paperwork.
 The scandal has led to investigations by the federal government and by 50 state attorneys general.